Hawa Mahal

 Parting Thoughts

-I don’t want to end my writing with such profound thoughts on such a beautiful monument.
+I don’t want to end my writing with such profound (confusing to many!) thoughts on such a beautiful monument.
 Hence, on a lighter note, would like to advise you to try out shopping in one of the most popular shopping areas of the city.
 Just step out onto the Badi Chaupad and you will enter a shopping wonderland where you need to haggle, bargain and jostle for your rightful space to enjoy the thrills of street shopping.
 I am sure, shopaholics wont be disappointed with the varieties that will beckon them.
 However, just beware of getting cheated and click here to know more about what and where to shop in Jaipur.

 So till then..happy traveling!